-EMF stands for electromagnetic frequency.
+EMF stands for electromagnetic field.
 EMF meters detect electromagnetic energy in the area.
-One of the universe's four basic forces, electromagnetism occurs when electric current changes or moves.
+To understand how an EMF meter works, it helps to know that one of the universe's four basic forces, electromagnetism, occurs when electric current changes or moves.
 Stronger currents give off higher EMF readings.
 While you cannot see electromagnetic fields, they are often present in the atmosphere from natural, electrical, and magnetic sources.

-Powered objects such as audio and video equipment, cell phones, and clock radios, give off electromagnetic energy when a current flows.
-Likewise, power lines, outlets, and other common electrical items all give off EMF.
+Powered objects such as video and audio equipment, cell phones, and clock radios give off electromagnetic energy when a current flows.
+Likewise, power lines, outlets, and other common electrical items all generate EMF.
 Many natural sources of EMF exist as well, such as the charging of the atmosphere during a lightning storm.

-EMF meters detect the presence of electromagnetic frequency through the use of one or more antennae that measure varying types of current such as AC or DC.
-When EMF is present the meter registers a reading.
+EMF meters detect the presence of electromagnetic energy via one or more antennae that measure varying types of current such as AC or DC.
+When electromagnetism is present, the meter registers a reading.
 The strength of the reading depends on the strength of the frequency.

-EMF meters are quite simple.
+EMF meters are quite simple, so there isn't much of a learning curve for how to read one.
 Most contain either a digital or analog readout and an on/off switch.
-One of the most popular EMF meters for paranormal investigation, the K-II meter, has a series of lights in place of an analog or digital indicator.
+Some have a series of lights in place of an analog or digital indicator.
 When there is no EMF present, no lights will be lit, there will be a "0" on the digital indicator, or the needle will be in the starting position over a reading of zero for an analog display.
 When EMF is present, the display will indicate through the presence of lights, movement of the needle towards higher numbers on the display, or with a higher number reading on a digital display.
 Meters may indicate a large or small amount of EMF.